KDE/documentation-docs-kdenlive-org/user_interface/menu/edit_menu.rst

 Undo
 ----

 :menuselection:`Edit --> Undo` is used to reverse the last change you made or operation you performed in Kdenlive.
-If you have made multiple changes to your project, **Undo** can be used repeatedly to rollback each of the changes in the reverse order they were performed. **Undo** can also be executed from the icon on the **Extra Toolbar** (:menuselection:`Settings --> Toolbars Shown`) or by using the default keyboard shortcut :kbd:`Ctrl+Z`.
+If you have made multiple changes to your project, **Undo** can be used repeatedly to rollback each of the changes in the reverse order they were performed. **Undo** can also be executed from the icon on the **Extra Toolbar** (:menuselection:`Menu --> Settings --> Toolbars Shown`) or by using the default keyboard shortcut :kbd:`Ctrl+Z`.

 To view a navigable list of all the changes which can be undone, see :ref:`Undo_History`.

 Redo
 ----

-:menuselection:`Edit --> Redo` reverses the previous `Undo`_ operation.
+:menuselection:`Menu --> Edit --> Redo` reverses the previous `Undo`_ operation.
 The default keyboard shortcut is :kbd:`Ctrl+Shift+Z`.

 Copy
 ----